 Court Records are public records.
 These records include a case file that contains a court docket and any of the filings and documents filed in your court case.
 You are able to access the court records on the website, or at the Quay County Clerk of Court in the county where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These online databases are all linked so you are able to track criminal backgrounds from another state.
 Go to county courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you are able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: